Specialized Endoscopy: Modern Technology for Gentle Examinations of the Esophagus and Stomach

 Examination without analgosedation

-• Do not smoke or eat from midnight before the examination.
+- Do not smoke or eat starting at midnight before the exam.

-• Do not drink anything for 3 hours before the examination.
+- Do not drink anything 3 hours before the exam!

-• Your doctor will inform you of any further restrictions regarding diet and physical activity immediately after the examination.
+- Your doctor will inform you of any dietary restrictions or limitations on physical activity immediately after the procedure.

-• After the procedure, you may leave unaccompanied and without restrictions (unless your doctor says otherwise).
+After the procedure, you may leave unaccompanied and without restrictions (unless your doctor instructs otherwise).

 Examination with analgosedation